IamSreeman/IamSreeman.github.io/_posts/2021-12-02-the-unimpressiveness-of-the-religious-miracles.md

 2. They also believe that Jesus **claimed** that he is [God the Son](https://en.wikipedia.org/wiki/God_the_Son){:target="_blank"} and he is [united in essence](https://en.wikipedia.org/wiki/Homoousion){:target="_blank"} with the real God.
 3. From 1. and 2.
 It follows that his claim about his relation to God is true.

 Much has been argued by atheists to show that 1. and 2. are not historical facts and are almost certainly false.
 They generally try to argue that the only [two events that are certain](https://en.wikipedia.org/wiki/Historicity_of_Jesus){:target="_blank"} about Jesus of Nazareth are that he was baptized by John the Baptist and was crucified by order of the Roman Prefect [Pontius Pilate](https://en.wikipedia.org/wiki/Pontius_Pilate){:target="_blank"}.
 They explain that it is not even clear that the claims made by Jesus in the Bible contained anything remotely close to the claims made by the actual historical Jesus.
 The amount of evidence needed to justify believing in the miracles attributed to Jesus is enormous, as Hume pointed out in the above quotes.
+For example, [Sathya Sai Baba](https://en.wikipedia.org/wiki/Sathya_Sai_Baba){:target="_blank"} used to live 100km from my hometown and was quite popular for performing many miracles, including resurrecting random dead people.
+My childhood best friend, who was a big fan of science like myself, was a big devotee of this Sathya Sai Baba.
+Even though back then I was a Hindu (I became an atheist at age 12), I still understood and frankly told my best friend that he was in a cult and that fraud [god man](https://en.wikipedia.org/wiki/Godman_(India)){:target="_blank"} can do no miracles.
+But my friend still insisted that he had seen several miracles by that guy, and I frankly told him he was deluded.
+Even his testimony is useless for miracles, let alone the testimony of any contemporary of Jesus.
+The evidence for Jesus is much worse than Sathya Sai Baba because Jesus' contemporaries were primitive stupid people who knew nothing; not even basic things like microorganisms were known until the 1880s, and people back then could be easily fooled compared to current people.

 I want to argue from a different perspective.
 Let us **assume** that 1. and 2. are indeed historical facts (Of course, I think that premise 1. is just made up and not historically true).
 Does 1. and 2. **imply** 3.?

+## The arguement

 I think 1. and 2. **will not imply** 3.
 For example, take [Hagoromo Ōtsutsuki](https://naruto.fandom.com/wiki/Hagoromo_%C5%8Ctsutsuki){:target="_blank"} from the Naruto franchise. **He resurrected himself 1000 years after his death** to help the protagonists.
 But he wasn't the God of that fictional universe.
 He was **just from an advanced alien species** and an expert chakra user.
 He could destroy continents if he wanted.
 Many of his feats are more impressive than Jesus' miracles, and yet he is not God.
 Hagoromo Ōtsutsuki is often misunderstood to be the God by people in the Naruto-verse who don't know that he is an alien with supernatural powers.
 He was a good guy, so he never lied that he was God, but had he claimed he was God, would it have been rational to believe in him?